noodlecollie/v2mp/docs/V2MP.md

 If a bit is described as being "set" then this means its value is `1`.
 If a bit is described as being "cleared" then this means its value is `0`.

+### Numeric Sign

+When values are referred to as "signed", this means that the signed value is represented using two's complement over the specified number of bits, unless otherwise stated.

 ### Bit Indexing

 Instruction and register bits are numbered starting from `0` and proceeding right to left.
 A specific bit, or range of bits, in a register or instruction are referred to using square brackets `[ ]`.
 If the bits are present in a register, the name of the register may also be prefixed to the brackets.